BitTigerInst/TwitterAnalytics/README.md

 Resource
 --------
-Class materials: The dataset collected from Twitter.
+Class materials: The dataset collected from Twitter provided by the instructor.
 Each file contains roughly 20,000 tweets stored in JSON format.

 Language & Framework
 --------------------